Aeroking21/MIPS-CPU/README.md

 If assembly still does not work check https://github.com/JosiahMendes/MIPS32-T501/tree/master/test/testcases/addiu test cases for the instructions that you are trying to test, make sure you match their syntax and update this section with the rules you have found out.

+## to help with debugging
+- ALU_code is what tells the ALU what instructions to perform.
+The codes are:
+          - 0: multiplication
+          - 1: addition
+          - 2: set on less than
+          - 3: set on less than unsigned
+          - 4: and
+          - 5: or
+          - 6: xor
+          - 7: lui
+          - 8: shift left logic
+          - 9: multiplication unsigned
+          - 10: shift right logical
+          - 11: shift right arithmetic
+          - 12: divide unsigned
+          - 13: divide
+          - 14: shift right logic variable
+          - 15: shift right arithmetic variable

 **TODO** Indraneel still has to do Jump, BGTZAL, BLTZAL